 Period of Insurance: The period beginning on the Effective Date of Coverage of the Evidence of Insurance and ending on the earliest of the following dates: (i) the termination date specified in the Declaration, or (ii) the termination date as determined in accordance with Section 15 above.
 The Period of Insurance can be no more than three-hundred-sixty-four (364) days.

 Physician: A duly licensed practitioner of the medical arts.
 A Physician must be currently licensed by the state or country in which the services are provided, and the services must be within the scope of that license.

-Pregnancy; Pregnant: The process of growth and development within a woman’s reproductive organs of a new individual from the time of conception through the phases where the embryo grows and fetus develops to birth.
+Pregnancy; Pregnant: The process of growth and development within a woman’s reproductive organs of a new individual from the time of conception through the phases where the embryo grows and the fetus develops to birth.

 Registered Nurse: A graduate nurse who has been registered or licensed to practice by a State Board of Nurse Examiners or other state authority, and who is legally entitled to place the letters “R.N.” after his or her name.

-Relative: A parent, guardian, spouse, son, daughter, or immediate Family member of the Participating Member.
+Relative: A parent, guardian, spouse, son, daughter or immediate Family member of the Participating Member.

-Rider: Any exhibit, schedule, attachment, amendment, endorsement, or other document attached to, issued in connection with, or otherwise expressly made a part of or applicable to, the Master Policy, the Evidence of Insurance, or the Application, as the case may be.
+Rider: Any exhibit, schedule, attachment, amendment, endorsement or other document attached to, issued in connection with, or otherwise expressly made a part of or applicable to, the Master Policy, the Evidence of Insurance, or the Application, as the case may be.